willdady/thunderchild/README.markdown

 1. If you are installing in a development environment you should set DEBUG = True and must also add INTERNAL_IPS = ('127.0.0.1',).
 Remember to set Debug = False if deploying to a production environment.
 2. USE_TZ = True
 3. Edit TEMPLATE_LOADERS to add 'thunderchild.loaders.TemplateLoader'as the last item in the tuple.
-4. Add a (cached backend)[https://docs.djangoproject.com/en/dev/topics/cache/].
-It is not a requirement to use a cache backend but it will significantly reduced the number of database hits if you do.
+4. Add a [cached backend](https://docs.djangoproject.com/en/dev/topics/cache/).
+It is not a requirement to use a cache backend but will significantly reduced the number of database hits if you do.
 Eg.

 	```
 	CACHES = {